eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 Let us have a brief look at what are included in the file:

 - `#ifndef XPS_H` & `#define XPS_H`:
   This is called an [include guard](https://en.wikipedia.org/wiki/Include_guard) in C programming.
-It's a common technique used to prevent multiple inclusions of the same header file while compiling.
+It is a common technique used to prevent multiple inclusions of the same header file while compiling.
 - **Standard header files:**
   Headers files from [C standard library](https://en.wikipedia.org/wiki/C_standard_library).
 The use of each header will be explained at appropriate parts of the stage.
 - **3rd party libraries:**